 --See also, two "sister projects", the blog sites: flatint

 - The South African History Archive (SAHA) (Braamfontein, Johannesburg, South Africa)

 SAHA was formed in 1988 by the United Democratic Front and the Congress of South African Trade Unions to collect & preserve documents from the struggle against apartheid during the 1980s.
 The SAHA website offers online finding aids to their collections, descriptions of archival projects, highlights from public exhibitions and related events, online publications

 (free downloads with registration), teacher and other educational resources, and several "virtual exhibiitions":

 - Truth Commission Special Report (South African Broadcasting Corporation, in collaboration with The South African History Archive, Johannesburg, South Africa)

 This web site offers free access to the 87 episodes of this SABC TV news series; plus a digital document archive on the TRC, including transcripts from hearings and workshops.
 "Broadcast by the South African Broadcasting Corporation every week between 21 April 1996 and 29 March 1998, the 87-part 'Truth Commission Special Report' television series offers invaluable insights into the work of the South African Truth and Reconciliation Commission during this period."

-- University of Cape Town Libraries -- Manuscripts & Archives (Cape Town, South Africa)
+- University of Cape Town Libraries, Special Collections -- Manuscripts & Archives (Cape Town, South Africa)